secretstartups/handbook/error-budgets/index.html.md

 The budget is set on the SaaS platform and is shared between stage and infrastructure teams.
 Service Level Availability calculation methodology is covered in details at [the GitLab.com SLA page][SLA methodology].

-This includes all Rails Controllers, API Endpoints and Sidekiq workers that are owned by a stage group.
-Documentation about feature categoriation is availale in the [developer guide](https://docs.gitlab.com/ee/development/feature_categorization/index.html#feature-categorization).
+This includes all Rails Controllers, API Endpoints, Sidekiq workers, and other SLIs defined in the service catalog.
+This is attributed to groups by defining a feature category.
+Documentation about feature categorisation is available in the [developer guide](https://docs.gitlab.com/ee/development/feature_categorization/index.html#feature-categorization).

 This budget does not take into account the number or complexity of the features owned by a team, existing product priorities, or the team size.